abnish07/shopping-cart/README.md

 ## About the Project

 I have developed the online shopping cart website through which you can add their products into cart and order them.
+I have also added dummy payment method.

 ## How to use